stevedoesitall/stats/README.md

 # Trigger Stats

 /template API is used to find all templates labeled "active" from the past 30 days.
-If template is active, the /stats API is called to retrive standard response data, such as opens and clicks, while also calculating open rate, click rate, etc.
+If template is active, the /stats API is called to retrieve standard response data, such as opens and clicks, while also calculating open rate, click rate, etc.

 # Modules